thcasey3/hanlab/docs/source/hydrationGUI.rst

 ============

 .. note::
-    An earlier version of DNPLab required installing PyQt5 to use the GUI of the hydration module.
+    PyQt5 is required to use this GUI.
 This has lead to some cross-platform problems.
-If you would like to use the GUI of the hydration module, you need to install PyQt5 manually.
+You may need to install PyQt5 manually.
+In the event of errors, it is recommended you try PyQt5 version 5.14.

-The hydrationGUI is designed to work with the results of UCSB routines such as "rb_dnp1" used at the CNSI facility.
+The hydrationGUI is currently designed to only work with the results of UCSB routines such as "rb_dnp1" used at the CNSI facility.

 To start the hydrationGUI type the command: